mangled/MangledMud/readme.md

 * `minimal.db` : A tiny database containing the minimal amount!
 * `small.db` : A slightly larger database

-To connect, launch `telnet localhost 4201`, for example, or use a more advanced client such as [TinTin++](http://tintin.sourceforge.net/index.php).
+To connect, see [Trying it out](#TryingItOut) above.
 You should be greeted with some text, e.g.:

     Welcome to MangledMUD
     To connect to your existing character, enter "connect name password"